-- Three to six ACH minimum during occupied periods.
-The maximum should be based on design loads. - Reduced volume during unoccupied periods is acceptable to conform to energy code requirements.
+To have a target CADR for the purposes of distribution and ventilation effectiveness, design engineers should strive to achieve three to six ACH minimum during occupied periods.
+The maximum should be based on design loads.

+Reduced volume during unoccupied periods is acceptable to conform to energy code requirements.